dmKavana/dmKavana/README.md

 # ✈️ About Me
-> I'm a passionate Data Analyst with a knowledge in SQL, Advanced Excel, Statistical Analysis, and Automation.  .
+> I'm a passionate Data Analyst with hands-on knowledge of SQL, Advanced Excel, Statistical Analysis, Power BI, and Reporting Automation.
+I enjoy transforming raw data into meaningful insights, identifying trends, and creating data-driven solutions that support better business decisions..  .
 * 🔭 I'm currently enhancing my skills in Advanced Python
 + 💬 Ask me about SQL, DBMS, Advanced Excel and Statistical Analysis.
 - 📫 How to reach me: kavanadm05@gmail.com